Antlion: Pit-building species

 Antlion pit construction requires loose soil, sand being a common choice.
 Antlions can also handle larger granular material which is filtered out of the soil during construction.
 The larvae prefer dry places protected from the rain.
 When it first hatches, the tiny larva specialises in very small insects, but as it grows larger, it constructs larger pits, and thus catches larger prey, sometimes much larger than itself.

 Other arthropods may make use of the antlion larva's ability to trap prey.
 The larva of the Australian horsefly (Scaptia muscula) lives in antlion (for example Myrmeleon pictifrons) pit traps and feeds on the prey caught, and the female chalcid wasp (Lasiochalcidia igiliensis) purposefully allows itself to be trapped so that it can parasitise the antlion larva by ovipositing between its head and thorax.

-Recent research has found that antlion larvae often "play dead" for a variable amount of time (from a few minutes up to an hour) when disturbed to hide from predators.
+Antlion larvae often "play dead" (from a few minutes up to an hour) when disturbed to put off predators.
 The method is effective; it increased survival rates in patches that use it by 20%.
 Furthermore, they appear to have maximized its usefulness—further increasing the duration is not likely to convey substantial survival benefits to the larvae.